Top

 Automatic teller machines are not available in Myanmar!
 Since October

-although in the meantime a few of the better hotels accept credit
+although some of the better hotels accept credit

-currency with no markings and tears only!
-Worn out and stamped USD
+new currency with no markings and tears only!
+Worn out and stamped

 What is the local